-Q: How long does it take to fly to Japan?
+Q: How long does it take to fly to Japan from the UK?

 A: Flight time from London to Tokyo is approximately 12 hours by direct flight.
 This is only slightly longer than flying to a number of the North American resorts.
 Flight time from Australia's East coast is approximately 9 hours.
 Flight time from Hong Kong is 4 hours and flight time from Singapore is 6.5 hours.